Login

 Monthly vs. Biweekly Payment

-Without a doubt, an accelerated biweekly mortgage will save you money vs. a monthly mortgage.
-As the above illustration show, it's a mathematical certainty.
+An accelerated biweekly mortgage will save you money compared with a monthly mortgage.
+As the illustration above shows, this outcome is a mathematical certainty.

 Biweekly vs. Monthly Amortization Schedule

-But, no matter how you slice it, monthly or biweekly, mortgages are significant investments for most of us.
-Over the term of the loan, the total interest charges at a 5% interest rate will exceed 60% of the original loan amount.
+However, whether monthly or biweekly, mortgages are significant commitments.
+Over the term of the loan, total interest charges at a 5% rate will exceed 60% of the original loan amount.

-Can anything be done to reduce the loan costs any further?
+Can anything be done to reduce loan costs further?

 Biweekly Mortgage Calculator with Extra Payments

-If you have the available cash flow, you can make extra payments which are used to reduce the loan balance.
-When you decrease the amount owed, you lower the amount of interest due.
-Doing this is called prepaying principal.
+If you have sufficient cash flow, you can make extra payments that reduce the loan balance.
+When you reduce the balance, you lower the interest charged.
+This is called prepaying principal.

 Biweekly amortization loan summary